nartexyu/ui-demo/README.md

 # UI Demo

 Hi Ben, thanks for taking the time to check out my project!
-I haven't had time to make it perfectly responsive yet, so it's preferable you use a decently large screen to view it!
+I haven't had time to make it perfectly responsive yet, so it's preferable for you to use a decently large screen to view it!

 Welcome to the **UI Demo** repository, where I’ve brought together some of the more recent UI design trends into a single collection of themed interfaces.
 This project has been both a personal exploration and a way for me to get back into the swing of frontend development.
 I couldn’t decide on just one theme, so I decided to do them all!
 Each theme was crafted over the course of a couple days, so feel free to dive in, explore, and hopefully get inspired by the different UI designs.